ampproject/amphtml/extensions/amp-quicktext/amp-quicktext.md

 <table>
   <tr>
     <td width="40%"><strong>license</strong></td>
-    <td>This attribute is required, Its value is your unique <strong>identifier and authorisation</strong> to use Quicktext services.
-If you don't have a license, please <a href="https://www.quicktext.im/contact/">contact the service provider</a>.</td>
+    <td>This attribute is required, Its value is your unique <strong>identifier and authorization</strong> to use Quicktext services.
+If you don't have a license, or you need a trial, please <a href="https://www.quicktext.im/contact/">contact the service provider</a>.</td>
   </tr>
   <tr>
     <td width="40%"><strong>lang (optional)</strong></td>
     <td>This attribute is optional, It let you choose the language that you want the widget to display with.
-If you don't specify one, The widget will take the browser's language as default language.<br/>You can use <strong>ISO 639-1</strong> (eg: pt, en) or <strong>IETF language tag code</strong> (eg: pt-BR, en-US) as value.
+If you don't specify one, The widget will take the browser's language as the default language.<br/>You can use <strong>ISO 639-1</strong> (eg: pt, en) or <strong>IETF language tag code</strong> (eg: pt-BR, en-US) as value.
 The widget supports 11 languages Czech, Dutch, English, Spanish, French, Italian, German, Portuguese, Brazilian Portuguese, Russian and Simplified Chinese.</td>
   </tr>
   <tr>
     <td width="40%"><strong>url (optional)</strong></td>
-    <td>This attribute is optional, It let you specify which version of widget you want to integrate in your website.
+    <td>This attribute is optional, It let you specify which version of the widget you want to integrate into your website.
 The value of this attribute is the resource link of the widget source code.
 If you don't specify one, the latest stable version will take place.</td>
   </tr>
   <tr>
     <td width="40%"><strong>tags (optional)</strong></td>
-    <td>This attribute is optional, It defines a tag or tags list that would help you to determine (as example) in which page/website your customer is using the widget. this attribute will be very useful in case you integrate the widget with the same license in many websites. you can add many tags separated with commas</td>
+    <td>This attribute is optional, It defines a tag or tags list that would help you to determine (as for an example) in which page/website your customer is using the widget. this attribute will be very useful in case you integrate the widget with the same license on many websites. you can add many tags separated with commas.</td>
   </tr>
 </table>